We of the Never Never (film): Plot

 The film focuses on the life of Jeannie, an educated woman from the upper-middle class of society, and her story of adapting to life in the outback of Australia.
-Following her marriage to Aeneas Gunn who has just bought a 1 million acre cattle station near Mataranka, called Elsey Station, Jeannie follows him from Melbourne in 1902.
-Some of the drovers were unhappy at first because they believed that the bush is no place for a white woman.
-As such, they were both wary of her and made fun of her when both she and her husband arrived.
-However, Jeannie was determined to prove them wrong.
+Following her marriage to Aeneas Gunn who has just been made manager of a 5,334 square kilometre (2,059 sq mi) cattle station near Mataranka, called Elsey Station, Jeannie follows him from Melbourne in 1902.
+Some of the drovers are unhappy at first because they believe that the bush is no place for a white woman.
+They are wary of her and make fun of her when she and her husband arrive.
+However, Jeannie is determined to prove them wrong.

-While her husband was away with the other men herding the cattle, Jeannie begins making friends with the Aboriginal people.
-Her husband and the other white men treated the local people (and Chinese workers) as inferior to them, often regarding them as lazy, indifferent, as well as unreliable.
-However, Jeannie is sympathetic, often giving them food, or trying to stop domestic disputes.
+While her husband is away with the other men herding the cattle, Jeannie begins making friends with the Aboriginal people.
+Her husband and the other white men treat the local people (and Chinese workers) as inferior, often regarding them as lazy, indifferent and unreliable.
+However, Jeannie is sympathetic, often giving them food or trying to stop domestic disputes.

 Later, Aeneas goes on a cattle muster and asks Jeannie to come along, which she does gladly.
 However the trip is difficult for her, riding side-saddle, she is also nearly attacked by a rogue bull.
-However, as time passes, things improve at the station - the house is expanded, a new Chinese cook arrives, a garden is planted, as well as her belongings finally arrive from Melbourne.
+However, as time passes, things improve at the station – the house is expanded, a new Chinese cook arrives, a garden is planted and her belongings finally arrive from Melbourne.